avs-code/PREM-Podium-race-E-manager/README.md

 # Contributing

-You can help out with the ongoing development by looking for potential bugs in our code base, or by contributing new features.
+You can help out with the ongoing development by looking for potential bugs in our code base, or by contributing new features, see our issues section for it https://github.com/arv187/PREM-Podium-race-E-manager/issues.
 To contribute something to PREM, simply fork this repository and submit your pull requests for review by other collaborators.

 ---